MichaelLangbein/tdl2/backend/data/wiki/programming/blender.md

 - Select model in object mode
 - Add a material (ideally Emission)
 - Click on yellow dot left of `color`, pick image

+# Optical physics behind shaders

+## Metalness
+Each material is either metallic or dielectric.

+**Dielectric materials**
+    - have both reflection and refraction + subsurface-scattering. (refraction: light enters surface at a new angle. subsurface-scattering: gets scattered out of material weeker and in any random direction)
+    - reflection does not change the reflected light's color.
+    - Most dielectric materials have an refraction-index of 0.5

+**Metallic materials**
+    - only have reflection, no refraction + subsurface-scattering at all
+    - reflected light gets some color from the material (eg. reflections off bronze look reddish)

+Principled BSDF: just drag the metallic slider - reflection color and subsurface scattering are automatically calculated.
+(Usually strictly 0 or 1)

+## Fresnel
+Reflection tends to be more intensive at larger angles: if you look at a ball, there will be stronger reflections *away* from the center, and less reflection in the middle.
+However, the rougher the surface, the less Fresnel.
+Every object, even bricks, have Fresnel... only potentially very diffuse.

+Also: the principled BSDF shader automatically calculates Fresnel.

+## Subsurface scattering
+We already talked about subsurface scattering in the section on metalness.
+In rendering practice, however, we refer to SSS *only for fleshy* objects.
+We can leave the value at 0 for all other materials.

+## Specular
+You *can* use this to increase or decrease reflection ... but more physically correct would be to instead alter roughness.
+Most dielectric materials have an refraction-index of 0.5.
+There is a `specular` slider at the principled BSDF.
+It equals that refraction-index.
+So for most dielectric materials, that sliders needs not be touched.
+`Specular tint` is for the amount that the material colors reflected light ... but again, that happens automatically for metallic objects; so again no need for adjustment.
+(In fact, the slider has no effect on metallic objects)
+Nice exception for both sliders: water.

+## Anisotropic
+Makes reflections stronger in one direction than another.
+Example: frying pans?

+## Sheen
+Very subtle.
+For fabric.

+## Clearcoat
+Some materials have two layers to them.
+Example: car paint (metallic) or protected wooden floor (dielectric) has a clear layer on top of it.
+Usually that is a very smooth surface (meaning: clearcoat-gloss all the way up.
+BTW: gloss is the opposite of roughness)

+## IOR and transmission
+Requires metallic == 0
+Ideally with roughness == 0, base-color very light Makes things like glass.

+## Liquid
+Some special tips for liquids:
+ - Like glass: high transmission, bright base-color, low roughness
+ - Make sure you re-calculate normals
+ - Make sure there are no gaps between the liquid and anything it touches ... otherwise refractions won't be calculated correctly.
+Scale up liquid a tiny bit so it goes a little bit inside all its neighbors.
+ - Color and (organic-)particle-load: don't change base-color!
+Instead, alter `volume` settings.
+    - use `volume-absorption-shader` (note that this adds a separate shader next to the principled BSDF shader.
+It also goes to another output: `volume` instead of `surface`)
+    - increase density
+    - set color to the 99% brightest and 99% saturated ... all darkness comes from density.